GalaxyRuler/art-souk/replit.md

 - July 06, 2025: Enhanced typography with Playfair Display for headings
 - July 06, 2025: Site name updated to "Art Souk" (Arabic: سوق آرت)
 - July 06, 2025: Database schema successfully deployed and initialized

+- July 09, 2025: Workshops and Events System Implementation
+  ✓ Removed editorial features (articles table and routes) based on user feedback ✓ Added comprehensive workshop system with instructor management, registrations, and skill levels ✓ Implemented social events platform with RSVP functionality and event categories ✓ Created community discussions system with replies and category management ✓ Updated database schema with workshops, events, discussions, and related tables ✓ Added workshops, events, and community pages to navigation ✓ Implemented complete API endpoints for workshops, events, and community features ✓ Added bilingual support for all new features (Arabic/English) ✓ Enhanced dashboard to include workshop management for artists and galleries